alexmayo/docs/helpers.md

 <a name="method-str-limit"></a>
 #### `str_limit()` {#collection-method}

 The `str_limit` function limits the number of characters in a string.
-The function accepts a string as its first argument and the maximum number of resulting characters as its second argument:
+The function accepts a string as its first argument, the maximum number of resulting characters as its second argument, and an optional suffix for the third argument:

-    $value = str_limit('The PHP framework for web artisans.', 7);
+    $value = str_limit('The PHP framework for web artisans.', 7, '...');

     // The PHP...